-- Care is taken during the peak UV radiation times, and outdoor activities are scheduled outside of these times, where possible or in the shade. - ✓ A combination of sun protection measures are considered when planning outdoor activities such as camps, excursions, sporting activities and water-based activities.
+- ✓ Care is taken during the peak UV radiation times, and outdoor activities are scheduled outside of these times, where possible or in the shade. - ✓ A combination of sun protection measures are considered when planning outdoor activities such as excursions and water-based activities.